Editors of this journal work on a purely voluntary basis without remuneration in line with the not-for-profit philosophy of the EGU.

 Andrea Benedetto

-University ROMA TRE Department of Engineering
+University ROMA TRE Department of Civil, Computrer Science and Aeronautical Engineering

 Italy